reedhhw/bridgefy-ios-developer-1/README.md

                                     options: options)
 ```

-As you can see, you still can send a dictionary and a binary file together in the same packet, you can also send just the binary part by passing nil instead of the dictionary.
+As you can see, you can still send a dictionary and a binary file together in the same packet, or you can also send just the binary part by passing nil instead of the dictionary.
-Is important to know that binary files sent using this method can't travel through the mesh network (can't be sent using the option `BFSendingOptionMeshTransmission` nor `BFSendingOptionFullTransmission`, just `BFSendingOptionDirectTransmission`), the reason of this is that binary files regularly are too large and could slow down the performance of the mesh network, so files like pictures with very high resolution, mp3 files and others can't be added.
-Any way, if you really need to send a binary file using the mesh network you can add it as a value in the dictionary, just consider that any large payload will be rejected, the maximum size is 1024 bytes.

 ### Mesh

-Is important to know that binary files sent using the method explained above can't travel through the mesh network (can't be sent using the option `BFSendingOptionMeshTransmission` nor `BFSendingOptionFullTransmission`, just `BFSendingOptionDirectTransmission`), the reason of this is that binary files regularly are too large and could slow down the performance of the mesh network, so files like pictures with very high resolution, mp3 files and others can't be added.
+It's important to know that binary files sent using the method explained above can't travel through the mesh network (can't be sent using the option `BFSendingOptionMeshTransmission` nor `BFSendingOptionFullTransmission`, just `BFSendingOptionDirectTransmission`), the reason of this is that binary files regularly are too large and could slow down the performance of the mesh network, so files like pictures with very high resolution, mp3 files and others can't be added.
 Any way, if you really need to send a binary file using the mesh network you can add it as a value in the dictionary, just consider that any large payload will be rejected, the maximum size is 1024 bytes.

 ### Broadcast messages

-Broadcast messages are restricted to be sent using the mesh network, as a consequence, you can't send a binary file using broadcast mode, at least you add it to a dictionary as I mentioned before, but it could be rejected if it's too large.
+Broadcast messages are restricted to be sent using the mesh network.
+As a consequence, you can't send a binary file using broadcast mode.
+You could add it to a dictionary as mentioned before, but it could be rejected if it's too large.

-### Connections with android devices
+### Connections with Android devices

-The iOS framework uses Wifi Peer-to-Peer and Bluetooth Low Energy (BLE) technologies, Wifi peer-to-peer is fast, it can give you up to 2 mbps in the best cases, unfortunately is only available in iOS devices, so any connection with an android device will be established using BLE, this kind of connection has very low throughoput (27 kbps in the best case considering the restrictions of the SO), it implies that if you wan't to send a large file (let's say 1 MB), it will take a really long time.
-In fact, Bridgefy framework restricts the size of a binary file to 120 KB in BLE (using direct transmission or `BFSendingOptionDirectTransmission`), the size of a dictionary is not restricted, but we don't recommend to send a large amount of data, though.
+The iOS framework uses Wi-Fi Peer-to-Peer and Bluetooth Low Energy (BLE) technologies.
+Wi-Fi peer-to-peer is fast: it can give you up to 2 mbps in the best cases.
+Unfortunately, it's only available on iOS devices, so any connection with an Android device will be established using BLE.
+This kind of connection has very low throughput (27 kbps in the best case, considering the restrictions of the OS).
+It implies that if you want to send a large file (let's say, 1 MB), it will take a really long time.
+In fact, Bridgefy framework restricts the size of a binary file to 120 KB in BLE (using direct transmission or `BFSendingOptionDirectTransmission`).
+Although the size of a dictionary isn't restricted, we don't recommend trying to send a large amount of data.

 [ADD_KEY]: https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html
 [BRIDGEFY_WEB]: https://bridgefy.me/download-bridgefy.php